svaarala/duktape-wiki/HowtoLightfuncs.md

 ## Making built-in functions lightfuncs

-The Ecmascript built-in functions `Math.cos`, `Array.prototype.join`, etc are all by default ordinary Function objects and consume a significant amount of memory (more than 20kB on a 32-bit low memory target).
+The ECMAScript built-in functions `Math.cos`, `Array.prototype.join`, etc are all by default ordinary Function objects and consume a significant amount of memory (more than 20kB on a 32-bit low memory target).